ganzorig-ganbat/bootstrap-grid-in-loop/README.md

 ```

 ### Usage
-1. Set object of the class
+1.First we need to set an object of the class.
 ```php
 $post_grid = new bootstrap_grid();
 ```
-2. Now set sum column and how many columns do you want to separete.
+2.Now set sum column and how many columns do you want to separete.
 ```php
 // we are building 12 column layout.
 $post_grid->set_sum_col(12);